-(TIP #19): Try to capture the Milky Way by shooting waterfalls at night.
+(TIP #19): Try to capture the Milky Way by shooting waterfalls at night at a very wide aperture.
 You may want to use a flashlight to illuminate the waterfall.

 (TIP #20): Sign up for the Adobe Photography / Adobe Lightroom monthly subscription and aim to become an intermediate or advanced user of both of these programs.
 As of 2016, the cost of this plan was a very reasonable $9.99/month.

-(TIP #21): Use a telephoto lens and try zooming in on specific waterfall features.
+(TIP #21): Use a telephoto lens and try zooming in on particular features of waterfall.